How To Keep a Window Always On Top in Windows 10

 - Now run the script and you’re all finished.

 The “^” character represents the Ctrl key, and “SPACE” represents the space bar, creating a Ctrl + [Space] hotkey.
-You can also use “#” to represent the Windows key if preferred.
+If preferred, you can also use “#” to represent the Windows key.
 Click Save.

 Auto Hotkey does provide more customization than you’d otherwise get from Always On Top, but it’s also more work to use on your PC.

-Ultimately, these three options represent the best methods for helping productivity and efficiency by pinning a window to the foreground in Windows 10.
+Ultimately, the two options mentioned above represent the best methods for helping productivity and efficiency by pinning a window to the foreground in Windows 10.

-Whether you’re looking to keep a video playing in the background, or you need to watch a file transfer while editing a photo in Photoshop, it’s super easy to use these programs to help you keep track of your content on the app.
+Whether you’re looking to keep a video playing in the background, pin a calculator or notepad while working on spreadsheets, or you need to watch a file transfer while editing a photo in Photoshop, it’s super easy to do with DeskPins and AutoHotKey.